OshiBoii/Building-on-Avalanche---ETH-AVAX/README.md

 ## Features
 - ERC20 token for in-game rewards and transactions.
 - **Minting**: Only the owner can mint new tokens.
+- **Custom Transfers**: Players can transfer tokens to other players using a custom function.
 - **Item Redemption**: Players can redeem tokens for random items by burning tokens.
 - **Item Management**: Only the owner can add new items to the in-game store.
 - **Token Burning**: Players can burn their own tokens if no longer needed.